Senior Leadership Team

-Tom Dannatt CEO & Founder
+Tom Dannatt - CEO & Founder

 Tom founded Street Child in 2008 and has led the organisation since its inception.
 Tom became professional CEO in December 2012.
 Tom provides hands-on leadership to all aspects of the organisation including fundraising and programmes and visits the field most months.
 Tom holds a Masters degree in Human Rights from LSE and is a qualified barrister.
 Until 2012, Tom worked for JohnsonMagill, a City recruitment firm he co-founded shortly after graduating from Oxford in 2001.
 He is married to Lucinda and has four sons.

-Chloe Brett Director
+Chloe Brett - Global Director of Fundraising

 Chloe has been with Street Child since 2009 and supports the organisation in all aspects of its fundraising and development.
 Chloe is based in our London office but spends significant time supporting the development of our projects overseas.
 This has included leading our work in Liberia during the Ebola crisis and initiating our post-earthquake work in Nepal.
 Chloe holds an MA in Development and a degree in Law.

-Megan Lees-McCowan Head of Programmes - Africa
+Megan Lees-McCowan - Head of Programmes - Africa

-Lindsay Robertson Global Programmes Co-ordinator
+Lindsay Robertson - Global Programmes Co-Ordinator

 Lindsay joined Street Child in 2010 and spent 3 years based in Sierra Leone working alongside Street Child’s local partners supporting programme development.
 Lindsay is now UK based with a focus on support to, and oversight of, Street Child’s global programmes, including monitoring and reporting processes.
 She holds an MSc in Development Management.